HarisLania/UNO-game/README.md

 # UNO-game
-Python-language is used for creating this game and this game is made to define the basic principle of object oriented language in Python.
+Python-language is used for creating this game and this game is made to define the basic principle of object oriented programming in Python.